maria-masha-arzumanov/.github.io/index.md

 permalink: /
 ---

-# About Me
+# About

 Hi!
 I’m Maria Arzumanov, but you can call me Masha.
-I'm a PhD student in the Political Science Dept at UCLA.
+I'm a PhD student in the [Political Science Dept](https://polisci.ucla.edu/) at UCLA.

 You can find my [CV](/files/cv.pdf) and my [research](/research/) here.